 introducing two new Ethereum Improvement Proposals (EIP).
 With the release of Ethereum 2.0

 , including a new deflationary mechanism.
 Previously, users entered a bid to pay their gas fees.
 Miners would prioritize transactions based on the fee added and use the fee as a reward for adding it to a block.
-Now, each block will have a fixed, associated fee instead.
+Now, each block has a fixed, associated fee instead.
 This change comes as a result of EIP-1559, included in the London update along with EIP-3238.

 Ethereum Improvement Proposals (EIP) are technical specifications that outline new features for the Ethereum